mtigas/dump1090-stream-parser/Readme.md

 This software takes a [dump1090](https://github.com/antirez/dump1090) stream of [ADS-B](https://en.wikipedia.org/wiki/Automatic_dependent_surveillance_%E2%80%93_broadcast) messages and plops them into a database with a timestamp.

-> This fork optimizes for efficient data storage by using MySQL table compression, native numeric data types, and casting placeholder values to NULL where possible.
+> **Note**: This fork optimizes for efficient data storage by using MySQL table compression, native numeric data types, and casting placeholder values to NULL where possible.

 ## Useage

 You'll need a dump1090 instance running somewhere accessable on your network.

-> This fork relies on a mysql database hosted on the same machine. (`host=127.0.0.1 database=dump1090 user=dump1090 password=dump1090`) This fork also uses [MySQL innodb table compression](https://dev.mysql.com/doc/refman/5.7/en/innodb-compression-background.html), so your mileage may vary depending on your mysql server version and configuration.
+The script also currently relies on a MySQL database hosted on the same machine. (`host=127.0.0.1 database=dump1090 user=dump1090 password=dump1090`) [MySQL innodb table compression](https://dev.mysql.com/doc/refman/5.7/en/innodb-compression-background.html) is used, so your mileage may vary depending on your mysql server version and configuration.

 If dump1090 is runing on your current machine and you have the database set up, running